developer-portal/content/start/sw/web-app/laravel5.md

 #### Install PHP and all its dependencies
 Follow the PHP installation instructions [here](/tech/languages/php/php-installation.html).

+OR, you can rip the benefit of using Fedora, and install composer directly instead.
+This will install PHP, and all the required extensions/libraries needed with dnf (And of course, updates with dnf).
 ```bash
 # It will install all required extensions, perk of Fedora
 $ sudo dnf install composer